reulan/dotfiles/README.md

 * vim (leader, and vim specifics)

 ## Installation
 The setup script is intended to be used when a new system is being installed.
-The script is unfortunately not idempotent for Ubuntu but it's getting there.

 If the machine is already bootstrapped, and you only want to configure the dotfiles the link.sh script can be run.